rohitgeo/geonotebooks/Utah accidents analysis/README.md

 ### 03 Assign crashes to road segments

 Combine the crash data with the safety index layer which has the road segment information.
-It also provides with several attributes like safety index that can be useful as features.
+It also provides several attributes like safety index that can be useful as features.

 ### 04 Get Active MesoWest Weather stations